frmichel/sparql-micro-service/deployment/docker/README.md

 The Docker images also support micro-services configured with a [service description](../../doc/02-config.md#configuration-with-a-sparql-service-description-file).

-Simply copy the services in the `services` directory, and restart the Corese Docker container as it loads the servide descriptions at start-up.
+Simply copy the micro-services in the `services` directory as show above, and restart the Corese Docker container as the service descriptions are loaded when Corese starts up.

 You can then test the HTML documentation generation by entering the following URL in a web browser:
 ```